sbaerlocher/Philia/readme.txt

 2. In the theme locations box (top left of menu page) select the name of your menu from the drop-down list beneath the words "Primary Navigation", press Save and you are all set.

-Adding Widgets to the "Primary Widget Area" section will remove the Category & Archives sections, the Menu will remain.
+Adding Widgets to the "Widgets" section will remove the Category & Archives sections, the Menu will remain.